okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * During the OIN verification process, ensure that the link to your configuration guide is accessible to the OIN team.
 The OIN team checks your document for general adherence to the configuration instructions.
 * After your integration is in the OIN catalog, ensure that your guide link is public or customer-accessible.

-Your guide link is available to customer administrators through the Okta Admin Console when they add your integration to their Okta org.
+Your guide link is available to customer administrators through the Admin Console when they add your integration to their Okta org.
 For example, when admins add your SAML integration in the Admin Console, they have access to your guide through the **View SAML setup instructions** link.

 > **Note**: Submit a separate guide for each type of integration if your integration supports more than one type.
 For example, if your integration supports both SSO and SCIM, you need to submit a guide for SSO and a separate guide for SCIM.

 ### Configuration guide content

-The following are section suggestions for your configuration guide:
+The following section are suggestions for your configuration guide:

 * [Prerequisites](#prerequisites)
 * [Supported features](#supported-features)